nitad54448/yappari-5-1/README.md

 ## How to install ##
 Yappari 5.1 is compiled with Labview 2023 for Windows 10.
 It is supposed to work with win7 64bits, Win8 or Win8.1, as well as windows 11, but I am unable to test it on these systems.
-This application requires Labview 2023 runtime engine or a subsequent LV 64 bits runtime engine.
-You may have this "engine" if you have previously installed Yappari or other programs written in LV2023 or you can download it freely from [ni.com](https://www.ni.com/fr/support/downloads/software-products/download.labview-runtime.html#484336).
 The recommended way to install this program is to use the full package which can be downloaded from [Releases](https://github.com/nitad54448/yappari-5-1/releases).
 Make sure you download the yappari_installer.zip file and not what is labelled as source file archive.
 The source is not included in this distribution.

+Alernatively, you can simply download the ini and exe files here but this application requires Labview 2023 runtime engine or a subsequent LV 64 bits runtime engine.
+You may have this "engine" if you have previously installed Yappari or other programs written in LV2023 or you can download it freely from [ni.com](https://www.ni.com/fr/support/downloads/software-products/download.labview-runtime.html#484336).

 After installing the program in a directory of your choice, some other directories will be created : /data, /drt, /files, /help and /models.
 The _models_ directory contains png files with images for creating circuits.
-The _data_ directory contains and some dll required by the program and in the /files you can see some example of data files and custom definitions.
+The _data_ directory contains some dll required by the program and in the /files you can see some examplse of data files and custom definitions.
+The /help directory holds some images for this document and some help files.
+You can safely remove it if you want.

 ## Panels ##
-The program has several graphic and a parameter list with several commands grouped on the right side of the window.
+The program has several panels and a parameter list with several commands grouped on the right side of the window.
 When you start the program, if everything is normal, you should see something like this

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/panels.PNG)

 ### Zr, -Zi ###
 This panel shows a Nyquist plot, which is a standard way to visualize impedance data.
 The scale on the graph will adjust automatically based on the data, with the same axis range for the imaginary part and real part.
 However, if you want to manually set a specific range, you can disable the Auto-axis feature by right clicking on the graph, or directly changing the scale in the legend.
 Some other standard graph functions are available in the top left "palette" such as zoom in, out... etc. All graphic panels will plot experimental and simulated data (if any) of selected datasets.
 You can change the plot colors, style, etc.... by clicking on the label; the changes in this graph will affect all the graphs.
 You can remove some outlier points by zooming in and use the command _Action_/_Delete points from Nyquist_.
-If you use a large number of datasets (more than 200 sets), plotting can give some errors, they are inoffensive and can be ignored.
 The nummber of plots can be selected by the user, see Max Plots on [Parameters](https://github.com/nitad54448/yappari-5-1#parameters) page.
+Note that, because of space limitations, only the first 24 plots will have legends.
+But you can plot as many datasets as you want (I tried 12000 datasets, it is possible but slow).

 ### Zr, Zi, ln R, theta ###
 These panels will show the dependency of impedances (real, imaginary, modulus or phase) as a function of frequency and the differences between the calculated and experimental values, something like this